 I felt like shit in that moment, she was exposing and shaming me but one of the women slapped her face while saying; “shut your filthy mouth and respect her! thanks to her you have your freedom!
 Bow to her!
 We all owe her big time!”

-The women were definitely on my side and that was the moment I knew I had to trade her, what an ungrateful and offensive woman, however I still have a sense of empathy towards her because I knew she will suffer in that prison but I guess the women knew I wasn’t that convinced of trading her to what they said;
+The women were definitely on my side and that was the moment I knew I had to trade her, what an ungrateful and offensive woman, however I still have a sense of empathy toward her because I knew she will suffer in that prison but I guess the women knew I wasn’t that convinced of trading her to what they said;

 “You’re making the right decision, she was meant to die for Lilith anyway, she wanted it so badly because she believes blindly on the demoness’s words, this is your chance of bringing back your friend.”

-I didn’t force them to become my entourage but they were clearly willing to follow me and actually helped me in one tough decision to what I said; I’m grateful for your support, I need you to come with me to the prison where my friend is and bring the defiant woman.
+I didn’t force them to become my entourage but they were clearly willing to follow me and actually helped me in one tough decision to what I said; “I’m grateful for your support, I need you to come with me to the prison where my friend is and bring the defiant woman.”

-These women were like soldiers ready to battle, I was thunderstruck, they brought the defiant woman one of them on each side while the woman was just yelling insults towards me but that was her fate and I was willing to offer her, enough of insulting and taking shit, Leann deserved to be freed from there.
+These women were like soldiers ready to battle, I was thunderstruck, they brought the defiant woman one of them on each side while the woman was just yelling insults toward me but that was her fate and I was willing to offer her, enough of insulting and taking shit, Leann deserved to be freed from there.

 Using my new upgraded powers, I just opened up a portal to where my supposed friends Claudia and Regina where living; the basement, which was to me another circle of hell disguised as a basement.